Bismillah al-Rahman al-Raheem

 I really love this book because you can pick it up and pick out any chapter; maybe you are feeling jealous of a friend, so you can go read the chapter on jealousy, or maybe you want to get better at not judging people based just on appearances, you can go to that chapter.

 It is a great motivational read, and has plenty of practical tips to get you moving in the direction of self-improvement.
 Plus, it is all based on Islamic sources!

-If you want to check it out, you can find it here, or potentially at your local Islamic bookstore.
+If you want to check it out, you can find it on Amazon, or potentially at your local Islamic bookstore.